Real gross domestic

 While the approach in the Philippines is an ad-hoc

-approach it shows that the exchange rate can be be used
+approach it shows that the exchange rate system can be be used

 to increase national income and employment.